Complex Word Order In Czech

 Let's start with sentences that are made up of many independent clauses.

 Independent clauses are clauses that are joined together into a sentence with words like "and", "but", "or".
+These are just two sentences joined together.
+Both parts can work on their own.

 In Czech, each independent clause follows the basic word order rules which we described in the previous article.